Includes 21 resources:

-Patients are living longer with serious illness, and their care is moving out of the hospital and into community care settings.
-For the sickest patients, this means care delivered in the home.
-Practices working "upstream" from hospice organizations can especially benefit from these tools.
+Patients are living longer with serious illness, and their care is increasingly moving out of the hospital and into the home.

 Defining community-based palliative care: which patients need it, how it is delivered, and how it differs from inpatient palliative care.